rishiagrawal089/7-Days_Of_ReactJS/Day_1_Of_Learning/Day_1_Of_Learning.md

   );
 ```

-Refer to attached Hello Word folder for more information.
+Refer to attached Hello Word folder for more information on the project.